Owensboro in Daviess County, Kentucky — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: Notable Buildings • Notable Events • War, US Civil.
 A significant historical date for this entry is January 4, 1865.

 Location.
 37° 46.483′ N, 87° 6.752′ W. Marker is in Owensboro, Kentucky, in Daviess County.
-Marker is on West 2nd Street west of St Ann Street, on the left when traveling west.
+It is on West 2nd Street west of St Ann Street, on the left when traveling west.
 Marker is located at the northeast corner of the Daviess County Courthouse grounds.
 Touch for map.
 Marker is at or near this postal address: 212 St Ann Street, Owensboro KY 42303, United States of America.
 Touch for directions.

-Photographed By Cosmos Mariner, September 17, 2017
+Photographed by Cosmos Mariner, September 17, 2017

 2. Courthouse Burned Marker (side 2; map of Kentucky Courthouses burned during the Civil War)